yanjing-duan/PCFE-GNNs/README.md

 * descriptor-based_models: contain the codes for training four descriptor-based models (XGBoost, SVM, GB, and RF).
 * data: data used for training models, containing the 1.71 million computational logD data for pre-training the GNNs and the 19,155 experimental logD7.4 data for fine-tuning the GNNs.
 Additionally, the 206 MOE_2D descriptors were also included for training the descriptor-based models.
 * weights: contain the weights of the optimal cx-Attentive FP model.
-* application_domain_evaluation: containing the workflow file to judge whether the query compounds within the model’s application domain.